 If you find that exercise and your healthier eating habits make you feel better, hold on to that.
 Write it down and stick it up somewhere to remind you.
 If you suffer with migraines, back pain or some other health condition and find it improves, do the same.
 The feeling of wellbeing, of being pain-free, is a much stronger motivator to persist and maintain your healthy habits than weight loss could ever be.

-Don’t just think about losing weight, have a plan for what you’re going to do once you’ve lost it.
+Don’t just think about losing weight, but also have a plan how you’re going to maintain that weight loss.
 Whichever way you choose to lose weight, slowly start making preparations to maintain that weight loss.

-Research on people who were trying to learn new habits such as eating healthier and going running, found that on average it took 66 days for the behavior to become unchangingly automatic.
-In other words, forget the 28 days you’ve heard it takes to form a new habit, you need to work hard creating a healthy lifestyle for at least 2 months.26
+Research on people who were trying to learn new habits such as eating healthier or going running, found that on average it took 66 days for the behavior to become unchangingly automatic.
+In other words, forget the 28 days you’ve heard it takes to form a new habit, you need to work hard creating a healthy lifestyle for at least 2 months.5

 Therefore, it’s best to implement healthy lifestyle changes while you’re losing weight, so that by the time you’ve reached your goals you’re firmly rooted in the habits that will help you maintain your weight loss.

 How to Turn Exercise into a Lifestyle

 If you can join a group, such as a walking group, which allows you to meet with like-minded people who can support you and will wonder where you are if you don’t show up – gentle pressure to keep you going and motivated.